athapliyal/OffersManagement.UI/README.md

 - Animation example

 ### Pending stuff (in order of importance)
-- Axios interceptor to clear localStorage on 401
 - Infinite scroll
 - React App and API to Azure as CI/CD
 - Translation management tool and Figma